lukemurraynz/Drasi-RoleAssignmentMonitor/README.md

 #### Quick Start
 1. Configure role mappings in `config.json`
-2. Enable dry run mode for testing
-3. Deploy Function App and configure Event Grid
+2. Deploy Function App and configure Event Grid
-4. Monitor logs for automation results
+3. Monitor logs for automation results

 #### Adding New Roles/Actions
 - **New Role**: Add role definition ID and actions to `config.json`